Night in the Ruts: Background

 Substance abuse among the members gradually worsened, and they started fighting among themselves.
-This often led to missed and sloppy live performances, culminating in a fight involving the members and their wives.
-The situation came to a head on July 28, 1979, at the World Series of Rock in Cleveland, Ohio when Perry left the band halfway through the tour after a heated argument with Tyler.
+This often led to missed and erratic live performances, culminating in a fight involving the members and their wives.
+The situation finally came to a head on July 28, 1979, at the World Series of Rock in Cleveland, Ohio, when Perry left the band halfway through the tour after a heated argument with Tyler.
+Shortly after Perry's departure, development for the album resumed, and Night in the Ruts released on November 16, 1979.
 Prior to Perry's departure, he had completed guitar parts for "No Surprize", "Chiquita", "Cheese Cake", “Reefer Headed Woman”, "Three Mile Smile", and "Bone to Bone (Coney Island White Fish Boy)".
 Guitar parts for the remaining songs were recorded by Brad Whitford, Richie Supa, Neil Thompson, and Jimmy Crespo.
 (The last became Perry's official replacement from 1979 to 1984.)
 Perry's last session with the band was on May 30, 1979.
 He stated:

 We started Night in the Ruts with Jack in the spring of 1979.
 I'm not sure why he wasn't involved later, but he wasn't ...
 The Aerosmith album was in limbo from April on and at a certain point I had to wash my hands of it.
 I said, "It's your album.
 Do what you want with it.
 You've got my work.
 You can use it or erase it.
 I'm working on something else ...
 There was all this fighting and bad energy going on ...
 I was dissatisfied with Krebs, said, 'Fuck this,' and went back to Boston.

 In his 2014 autobiography Rocks, Perry elaborated on his frustrations:

 I thought we cut some of the best tracks we'd ever done.
 The guitar interplay between me and Brad broke new ground.
 Everyone was at the top of their game.
 When it came time for lyrics, though, Steven began to drift away.
 Slowly, progress ground to a halt.
 I started to get annoyed, then aggravated, and then out-and-out pissed ...
 We'd made untold millions.
 Where did all of it go? ...
 We went to work every day, spending a fortune on hotel bills and studio time with nothing to show for it ...
 The whole operation had become a nightmare.
 I was tired of the bullshit.
 I just wanted to get in a van and go play rock-and-roll.
 I was willing to play clubs – any clubs ...
 I was told that when Steven finally did show up to do his vocals he was smoking crack."